TeemuKoivisto/svelte-prosemirror/README.md

 https://teemukoivisto.github.io/svelte-prosemirror/

+DEPRECATED: I no longer think this is a good approach for generating ProseMirror schemas.
+It's just a lot of hassle and the schema is more or less just a serialization target, all the logic would happen in NodeView or decoration either way.
+I have worked on a different approach but it's not public yet.

 ## Long explanation

 [ProseMirror](prosemirror.net) is a rich-text editing library which is powerful but also a little bit complicated.
 One particular issue I find with ProseMirorr is the repetition of boilerplate that I think, in places, could be removed.
 For example, if you want to create a somewhat complicated node you'll write a schema something like: